-Between the devices themselves, the huge range of E-liquids you can get, the styles of vaping people employ, the controls, the safety measures, the health risks and everything else, it can seem daunting.
+Between the devices themselves, the huge range of e-liquids you can get, the styles of vaping people employ, the controls, the safety measures, the health risks and everything else, it can seem daunting.

-With the knowledge of just how many different forms a vaping device can take, a rudimentary understanding of how to use one, a comprehension of the E-liquids that are available to buy and the knowledge of what to expect on your first few times, you’re ready to take the plunge.
+With the knowledge of just how many different forms a vaping device can take, a rudimentary understanding of how to use one, a comprehension of the e-liquids that are available to buy and the knowledge of what to expect on your first few times, you’re ready to take the plunge.